cafeibit/Azure-Data-Engineering/README.md

   *  Improve query performance with materialized views (prewritten queries with joins and filters saved and the results persisted to a dedicated SQL pool.)
   *  Use read committed snapshot for data consistency
   *  Optimize common queries with result-set caching
-* To integrate SQL and Apache Spark pools in Azure Synapse Analytics<br>
+* To integrate SQL and Apache Spark pools in Azure Synapse Analytics

   The integration can be helpful in use cases where you perform an ETL process predominately using SQL but need to call on the computation power of Apache Spark to   perform a portion of the extract, transform, and load (ETL) process as it is more efficient.

   *  Transfer data between SQL and Spark Pool in Azure Synapse Analytics
   *  Authenticate between Spark and SQL Pool in Azure Synapse Analytics
   *  Integrate SQL and Spark Pools in Azure Synapse Analytics